-- A sanity test is usually unscripted.
+- This test is usually unscripted.

-- Sanity testing is a cursory testing, it is performed whenever a cursory testing is sufficient to prove the application is functioning according to specifications.
+- This testing is a cursory testing, it is performed whenever a cursory testing is sufficient to prove the application is functioning according to specifications.
 This level of testing is a subset of regression testing.

 - This is to verify whether requirements are met or not, checking all features breadth-first.

 Hope we have clearly explained these two different and important software testing types.
 Let us know if you have any queries.